dargles/Trimsite/README.md

 So basically, Trimsite is set up as far as possible so that it is never necessary to make a change in more than one place (DRY), and so that page content, page styling, and page structure are handled in entirely separate files (SOC).

 It's very easy to add functionality to Trimsite, such as file handling, blog display, and an auto-generated photo gallery.
-However, the idea is that this project should be simple, so Trimsite aims to stay "lean and mean" whilst the related "TrimSie Extras" project makes these various extras easily available.
+However, the idea is that this project should be simple, so Trimsite aims to stay "lean and mean" whilst the related "TrimSite Extras" project makes these various extras easily available.

 David Argles
 d.argles@gmx.com